More Eye-Opening Science

 “Initial stages of cataract were characterized by the accumulation of primary LPO (free-radical-induced lipid peroxidation) products, while in the latest stages there was a prevalence of fluorescent end products of LPO…”

-Excess circulating iron, especially in the presence of PUFA, is another factor involved in oxidative damage of the eyes associated with aging and the progression of diseases of degeneration.
+Excess circulating iron (especially in the presence of PUFAs and their breakdown products), is another factor involved in oxidative damage of the eyes associated with aging and the progression of diseases of degeneration.

 “Iron is a potent generator of oxidative damage whose levels increase with age, potentially exacerbating age-related diseases.
 Several lines of evidence suggest that iron accumulation may be a factor in age-related macular degeneration.”